LeComptoirDesPharmacies/offisante-esignature-java-sdk/README.md

 OffisanteESignatureApi offisanteEsignatureApi = new OffisanteESignatureApi(userName, password, environment);
 ```

-### Create a signature request
+### Create a document request

-You can create a signature request by calling the `createSignatureRequest` method:
+You can create a document request by calling the `createDocument` method:

 ```java